macielbombonato/bottleneck-nodejs/README.md

 And, of course, this is an example project to show a case, not a production system.

-One example that we can mention is about Salesforce Marketing Cloud.

-It is limited to 2500 call per minute on commercial calls and 1000 calls per second on transactional calls (references [here](https://help.salesforce.com/s/articleView?id=mktg.mc_overview_limits_api.htm)).
+Imagine a system that is limited to 2500 call per minute on commercial calls and 1000 calls per second on transactional calls.
 So, we will have here two queues, two workers, and one api as entry point.

 This project has an target api too, it's only to simulate these limits to made tests easy.